hdlugas/MZsearch/paper/paper.md

 A primary goal in metabolomics, the qualitative and quantitative study of metabolites, is to identify chemical compounds in a given sample.
-This often involves identifying and quantifying metabolomic biomarkers for use in diagnosing, treating, and stratifying the risk of various diseases.
+This often involves identifying and quantifying metabolic biomarkers for use in diagnosing, treating, and stratifying the risk of various diseases.
 A central tool for compound identification in metabolomics is mass spectrometry, which produces the mass spectrum for a given chemical